SAP-archive/python-metacli/docs/usage.rst

     - prompt: Boolean String ["True", "False"], define the input method for this parameter
     - param_type: "option" (only support option right now)

-We have provided an example in our template file, you can try this example directly:
+The sample template is provided when the argument --include_template is true.
+A new project can be generated based on this sample schema directly:

 .. code-block:: console

     $ metacli create_project --fromjson '<path for template JSON file>'

-Then, we can get a new project with the command and argument defined in our json file.
+Then, a new project is generated.

 The YAML file is similar, the only difference here is: